Parliament House, Brisbane: Construction

 On 14 July 1865 the foundation stone for the building was laid by Sir George Bowen.
 It was built by Joshua Jeays who used sandstone from his own quarries.
 Stained glass windows depicting royalty were imported from Birmingham.
 The first section was completed in 1867.
 The George Street frontage was completed in 1868 in French Renaissance Revival style, with some Second Empire-style elements.
 The archways and colonnades facing George Street were built in 1878, and construction on the Alice Street frontage commenced in 1887.
 The Alice Street wing was completed in 1889.

 In 1886 Parliament House was connected to the Government Printing Office via an underground cable which provided it with electricity.
-The building was the first Parliament House in Australia to be electrified.
+The building was the first parliament house in Australia to be electrified.

 20th century

+Prince Alfred visited Parliament House in 1922 and on 29 February 1922 planted two trees at the entrance.

 In March 1939, the Speaker of the Legislative Assembly George Pollock committed suicide at his office in Parliament House by shooting himself with a shotgun.

 Led by George Gray, in August 1939 members of the League for Social Justice marched on Parliament House to protest unemployment, "armed with batons, coils of barbed wire and hammers".
 They interrupted a meeting of the ALP caucus in the old Legislative Council chambers.
 Gray and 36 others were charged with unlawful assembly, but were acquitted by a sympathetic jury.

 In 1969 the Government began to investigate the feasibility and cost of an extension to Parliament House.
 Three years later the State Works Department and Parliamentary Buildings Committee began planning the building, and designed a brutalist extension called the Parliamentary Annexe.
 Tenders for the Annexe were called in August 1975, and construction began soon after.

 The Annexe was completed in March 1979 at a cost of $20,000,000.
 The building is linked to Parliament House, forming a square like the one in Tiffin's original 1864 plan.
 The square has become known as Speaker's Green and is used for ceremonial purposes.
+Alongside parliamentary and government offices, the Annexe also includes accommodation for regional MPs to stay in when in Brisbane.
+It previously also included a penthouse suite built for then premier Sir Joh Bjelke-Petersen with a jacuzzi.

-The Annexe was refurbished in 2000.
+The Annexe underwent a refurbishment in 2000, and again from 2022 to 2024.

 Design

 The George Street face of Parliament House has a porte-cochère, with a balustraded terrace above.
-The original zinc roof was replaced in the 1980s with one constructed from Mount Isa copper.
+The original zinc and galvanised iron roof was replaced in the 1980s with one constructed from sheet copper from Mount Isa.